‘Swing Time’, Part One, Chapter 2

 BETSEY

 Oh, I’m enjoying the show, Dad!
-It’s these two that are spoiling it for us! (excited) Oh, I can’t wait to see Judy and Mickey on stage!
+It’s these two that are spoiling it! (excited) Oh, I can’t wait to see Judy and Mickey on stage!

 ROGER